How do you balance performance and assembly on your PCB? By paying close attention to the PCB component-to-component spacing.

 Silicon Valley’s Premier Electronic and PCB Assembly Blog

-- Common PCB Manufacturing Problems and How to Work With your CM to Prevent Them
+- The Top DFM Issues in PCB Layouts and How to Prevent Them